Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Introduction

-The low-Earth orbit (LEO) satellites have played an indispensable role in the SAGIN architecture \cite{5,6}.
+The low-Earth orbit (LEO) satellites have played an indispensable role in the SAGIN architecture \cite{5,6, iot-leo1}.
 Thanks to their notable features of global coverage, LEO satellites effectively compensate for coverage gaps in terrestrial BSs and aerial platforms, i.e., drones and high-altitude platform station (HAPS).
 In remote or disaster areas, where terrestrial communication infrastructure is inaccessible \cite{9}, LEOs or HAPS are capable of delivering stable and reliable communication support.
 Consequently, when conventional terrestrial communication systems approach overload, SAGIN establishes a crucial foundation for complementing coverage holes and maintaining broader and continuous service.
-Nevertheless, with aerospace advancements and the rapid expansion of ground users, LEO satellites face multiple challenges such as limited bandwidth and energy \cite{19,my6}.
+Nevertheless, with aerospace advancements and the rapid expansion of ground devices, LEO satellites face multiple challenges such as limited bandwidth and energy \cite{19,my6, iot-leo2}.
 Although LEO satellites realize global connectivity and high throughput, they still experience a non-negligible pathloss due to long transmission distances.
 To overcome these hurdles, LEO satellites in SAGIN must closely cooperate with both aerial and terrestrial BSs, leveraging dynamic network topology adjustments and resilient resource optimizations.
-In particular, HAPS as key nodes at aerial layer operates at stratospheric altitudes closer to \text{Earth's} surface, offering relatively stable connections \cite{11,12} and dynamic adaptations, thus complementing LEO satellites in lower-latency.
+In particular, HAPS \cite{iot-hap1, iot-hap2} as key nodes at aerial layer operates at stratospheric altitudes closer to \text{Earth's} surface, offering relatively stable connections \cite{11,12} and dynamic adaptations, thus complementing LEO satellites in lower-latency.
 Moreover, HAPS can perform as collaborative nodes, distributing satellite tasks with greater granularity to terrestrial stations in order to achieve better interference management and load balancing \cite{13,14}.
+In \cite{newnew}, the authors have also emphasized the secured SAGIN network along with the sea network, elaborating several issues in global communications, edge computing, monitoring/warning and public safety.
 This multi-layered heterogeneous integration not only further broadens overall coverage but also effectively enhances communication quality and efficiency.